williamcotton/fully-reactive-react-example/readme.md

 ###Going reactive in the component

-Look how confusing this code is:
+Look how confusing and verbose it is to use Rx.Observable:

 ```js
 import React from 'react';